RX 6500 XT vs RTX 30500

 Due to the well-known situation with the lack of capable graphics cards for decent gaming, AMD tried to give gamers a glimmer of hope with the RX 6500 XT.
 The general craze for cryptocurrency mining has also led to much higher prices than MSRP, so the appearance of the RX 6500 XT seems like the right time to enter the dry mainstream gaming market.
 But is everything that good?

 On paper, the specification of the youthful 6500 XT looks promising.
-It’s a graphics chip based on the new AMD RDNA 2 architecture, with fast InfinityCash memory for speedier transport of data from video memory (4GB GDDR6).
+It’s a graphics chip based on the new AMD RDNA 2 architecture, with fast InfinityCash memory for speedier data transport from video memory (4GB GDDR6).
 In this way, an optimal balance of consumption and performance is achieved, which is essential for entry-level severe gaming graphics cards, which in the case of RX 6500 XT is about 100W.
 You need to provide one 6-pin connector from the PSU for regular operation.

 Asus TUF Gaming Radeon RX 6500 Spec